hungryram/frankchaveznew/content/title-escrow-mortgage-terminology.md

 +++
 meta_description = "To the unfamiliar, it can often confuse and bewilder.
 Fannie Mae and Freddie Mac.
 ARMS and APR.
 Clear title and Clouded title.
-Though these terms have special meaning to real estate professionals, they may often be meaningless to the consumer." title = "Title Escrow Mortgage Terminology" title_tag = "Title Escrow Mortgage Terminology - Frank Chavez with Wallstreet Realty" [menu.main] name = "Title, Escrow & Mortgage Terminology" parent = "Resources"
+Though these terms have special meaning to real estate professionals, they may often be meaningless to the consumer." title = "Title Escrow Mortgage Terminology" title_tag = "Title Escrow Mortgage Terminology - Frank Chavez with Century21 Allstars" [menu.main] name = "Title, Escrow & Mortgage Terminology" parent = "Resources"